Kermalis/VGMusicStudio/README.md

 * Tempo numerical (it fits)
 * Detachable piano
 * Help dialog that explains the commands for each format
-* Think about if keeping all songs in memory (and their voice tables in them) was *actually* a good idea
 * If I go insane I'll support the MOD music format

 ----